Frequently Asked Questions

 What happens if my child does not want to sleep at naptime (infant, toddler and preschool programs)?

 Vincent Massey does not allow outside food to be brought into the school.
-Exposure to certain foods is a life threatening issue for some our students.
+Exposure to certain foods is a life-threatening issue for some of our students.

 Who else will have contact with my child?
 Are there students or other adults working or volunteering in the program?
 If yes, who are they?
 What responsibilities do they have?
 How long and how often are they at the program?
 Can I meet them?

 Vincent Massey often has students enrolled in an E.C.E program at various universities or colleges, visit our school to complete their co-op placements.
 Their role is to observe the teachers and program in action and provide activities as required as part of their course.
 Their name, picture and profile about themselves will be posted on the door of the classroom they are completing their placement in.
 All health certificates, first aid training and criminal reference checks will be collected from the student before they start their placement at our school.
 Student placements are typically one semester long.
 The co-op student’s supervising teachers from the college will also visit the classroom to observe the student in action and provide feedback to them regarding their performance.
 Parents are encouraged to introduce themselves to any students working in their child’s classroom.

 Each infant’s sleep schedule is individualized and based on their own daily schedule.
 Our infant students nap in a crib.
 Before infants graduate to our toddler program they will transition to sleeping on a cot.
 Our toddler and preschool students’ take their nap/rest periods on a cot.

 Each child has their own designated crib or cot.
 Vincent Massey supplies cot sheets that are washed weekly or more often if required.